LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 ### Step 3: Initialize the LPMessagingSDK
 Before you can show a conversation, you must initialize the Messaging SDK.
-To do that, add the following code to your app's Application class:

-In this step, you [add the code to ?? in your Xcode project; where does the developer put the code snippet?]

-1. **Sets up your account information.** You must provide your LiveEngage account number as a string in the 'accountID' constant and a unique JSON Web Token (JWT) in the 'jwt' constant.
+1. **Sets up your account information.** You must provide your LiveEngage account number as a string in the `accountID` constant and a unique JSON Web Token (JWT) in the `jwt` constant.
 We have provided an example to use for the this quick start process.
 2. **Sets up and initializes the SDK instance** for the accountID provided.
 3. **Sets up and calls the conversation view.** Here, your view controller calls our showConversation method provided by the LPMessagingSDK instance.
 It pushes a new navigation stack containing the Conversation View Controller.
 In the LPAuthenticationParams object, you can use either a jwt or authentication code from your authentication server.
 The LiveEngage console site attached to this account only has a basic set of features available to demonstrate the Conversational Commerce experience.
 4. **Removes the conversation view when deallocating the container.**  The LPMessagingSDK view stack must be released when the client app is backgrounded or suspended.
 Foregrounding the application adds an instance of the view stack.

 We have provided code snippets for [Authenticated](#authenticated), [Unauthenticated](#unauthenticated), and [Signup](#signup).